wp-plugins/wp-admin-microblog/readme.txt

 Tags: microblog, microblogging, admin, communication, collaboration, scratchpad Requires at least: 3.3
 Tested up to: 4.0
-Stable tag: 2.3.1
+Stable tag: 2.3.2

-Make the communication and collaboration in your team easier.
-Start your own little microblog directly in your WordPress backend.
+Make the communication and collaboration in your team easier or use it as a scratchpad.

 == Description ==